sarhuang/nullTime-prod/README.md

 ## Time's up

 ### Summary
+Check out the Nulltime Demo.pdf for our final presentation!
 The project is to make a digital version for a popular party game known as Time's Up or Fishbowl.
 It would allow the user to enter a link and create a game that others would be able to join.

 ### Problem